-A company’s long game, its far-reaching vision, and its long-term plans are its NARRATIVE.
-This not only includes the company’s origins, its present, and future goals-- but also its core ideology and beliefs.
-This dialogue shapes how your company or personal brand interacts with its consumers and how it is perceived in the media.
+A company’s long game, its far-reaching vision, and its long-term plans are its CAMPAIGN NARRATIVE.
+This includes the company’s origins, present, and future goals—as well as its core ideology and beliefs.
+This dialogue shapes how your company or brand interacts with consumers and how it's perceived in the media.

 By telling and informing consumers of their "narrative", brands connect with ones that share the same goals and beliefs.
 The human elements of story (the everyday struggles and celebrations of a company) create a further emotional connection with these fans and consumers.
 These stories attract them, drawing them in to take part and participate with the narrative of the brand.